mmaulwurff/autoautosave/README.txt

 - BFG is picked up.
 - Key or skull is picked up.
 - Invulnerability is picked up.
+- player pressed assigned manual autosave key

 Todo:
-- universal boss kill
-  ideas:
-  spot boss like monster scouter, register, check tid - not robust, needs mouselook
-- universal key pickup
+- universal key pickup - by token
-- universal powerup pickup?
+- universal powerup pickup - by token
+- universal weapon pickup - by token

 Autosave will not happen if:
 - previous auto autosave was made in 30 seconds.